-The Master in Chemistry and Physics of soft matter program is a specialized master course.
+The Master in Bio-inspired Materials program is a specialized master course.
 It has no bachelor course of studies as a precursor.

 The course will give a broad overview on nanomaterials, their synthesis, physicochemical properties, functionalization, characterisation and application.
 The lectures will cover theoretical aspects just as well as practical approaches to these materials.
 A particular focus lies on magnetic and optical properties, top down and bottom up approaches will be introduced, and ethical concerns will be discussed in this course.